 Higher up, the Christ of the Ascension stands upright inside a mandorle (this space in the shape of an elongated almond) and raises his right hand in the blessing gesture.
 It is surrounded by the symbols of the 4 Evangelists: the Angel for Matthew, the Lion for Mark, the Bull for Luke and the Eagle for John.

-The Last Judgment is the second coming of Christ, often accompanied by the representation of the chosen and the damned.
+The Last Judgment, the second coming of Christ, is often accompanied by the representation of the chosen and the damned.
 The chosen ones take their place in medallions located inside the arcades that frame the Ascension.
 The damned, on the other hand, are depicted with devils and demons in scenes placed at each end of the second register of the middle part.

 In the outer arcatures: demons torment the damned ones who are nevertheless destined for hell!
 On the left: the demon pulls with a long hook on the tongue of the one who has sinned less seriously by mouth!

 You will also see the two angels, one of whom sounds the trumpet announcing the Resurrection and/or the Last Judgment.
 The two great angels are of lower quality because they have been directly sculpted into the facade.

 There is a common factor that unites these themes, all developed along a horizontal axis; there is a vertical axis that transcends the different scenes and represents the notion of the Eucharist.
 Pay attention and let's go!